thegreenwebfoundation/developer-docs/README.md

-# The Green Web Foundation - Developer Docs Website
+# Green Web Foundation - Developer Docs Website

-Welcome to the [developer documentation site](https://developers.thegreenwebfoundation.org/) for The Green Web Foundation's open-source libraries.
+Welcome to the [developer documentation site](https://developers.thegreenwebfoundation.org/) for Green Web Foundation's open-source libraries.
 Here, you'll find comprehensive guides and resources to help you understand, use, and contribute to our projects effectively.

 ## Getting Started